randyrossi/bmc64/README.md

 By default, the first partition of the SDcard is mounted and is where BMC64 will search for emulator files.
 To change this, add "disk_partition=#" to cmdline.txt where # is the partition number you want to mount.

-IMPORTANT: The files the Raspbery Pi itself needs to boot BMC64 must still reside in the root partition.
+IMPORTANT: The files the Raspbery Pi itself needs to boot BMC64 must still reside in the first partition.
 They are:

     bootcode.bin
     start.elf